giantswarm/aws-admission-controller/README.md

 - When a new `AWSMachineDeployment` is created, details are logged.
 - In an `AWSMachinedeployment` resource, the Release Version is defaulted based on the `Cluster` CR if it is not set.

+- In a `Machinedeployment` resource, the Release Version is defaulted based on the `Cluster` CR if it is not set.

 Validating Webhook:

 - In a `G8sControlPlane` resource, it validates the Master Node Replicas are a valid count (Right now either 1 or 3).